SARMs vs Peptides: Safety, Results, and Fitness Goal Comparison

 Discuss options with a provider if you want performance support without guessing from online forums

-| Feature | SARMs | Peptides |
+| Category | SARMs | Peptides |

 |---|---|---|

-| Primary Mechanism | Bind directly to androgen receptors | Signal natural hormone and repair pathways |
+| How they work | Bind directly to androgen receptors | Signal natural repair, metabolic, or hormone pathways |

 Key difference: SARMs act directly on androgen receptors.
 Peptides work through signaling pathways.